FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 3.rst

        2 is for underground outfalls with no underground elevation being imposed as a boundary condition

-..

-   (i) = integer variable (r) = real variable (c) = character

 SWMMOUTF.DAT file should contain the list of outfalls in the same order as it appears on the SWMM.inp.
 When the outfall order is modified in the SWMM.inp file because an outfall node was added or deleted, the list of outfall nodes in the QGIS plug-in should be edited and the SWMMOUTF.DAT file saved.
 The functionality of the outfall nodes is as follows:

     - If the outfall discharge is ‘off’ the outfall will discharge off the complete model system.
       No discharge is returned from the storm drain to the surface water.
     - If the outfall discharge switch is ‘on’ the surface water elevation and storm drain pressure head are compared and the outfall will discharge until
       WSE is equal or greater than the storm drain head.
       The outfall flow drains back to the surface water.
     - Potential backflow into the outfall pipe will depend on the comparison of the WSEL, the storm drain pressure head and the tide gate assignment.

 SWMMFLORT.DAT
 '''''''''''''

 The SWMMFLORT.DAT file contains a list of the rating table data or the culvert data only for those inlets that are non-typical inlets assigned as Type
 4 in the storm drain system.

 QGIS plugin creates the SWMMFLORT.DAT file by automatically reading the rating table from a file for each inlet type 4.
 Culvert data can also be added for inlets type 4.
 The generalized culvert equation with inlet control will be used to calculate the discharge from the surface entering the inlet.
 For more detailed information review the FLO-2D Plugin User’s Manual and the FLO-2D Plugin Technical Reference Manual.

 The rating table is used throughout the simulation without adjustment.

 The structure of a SWMMFLORT.DAT file is:

     ID Grid Cell

     ID Depth Discharge

     ID Depth Discharge

     ID Depth Discharge

-   …

 The first pair of numbers should be zero depth and zero discharge.
 This is repeated from 1 to number of storm drain inlets with INTYPE= 4 (Table 12).

-   **Table 12.
+*Table 12.
-   SWMMFLORT.DAT Variables**
+SWMMFLORT.DAT Variables*

 .. list-table::
    :widths: 100